lesiak/snippets-of-knowledge/AWS.md

 ## DynamoDB
 - [DynamoDB on-demand and provisioned capacity](https://docs.aws.amazon.com/wellarchitected/latest/serverless-applications-lens/capacity.html)
 - [Managing throughput capacity automatically with DynamoDB auto scaling](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html)
+  > Amazon DynamoDB auto scaling uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
+This enables a table or a global secondary index (GSI) to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
+When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity.
 - [Change data capture for DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)
 - [Using Kinesis Data Streams to capture changes to DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/kds.html)